Originally published in 2012.

-The good folks at Patheos asked me to review Francis Chan’s newest book, Multiply, co-authored with Mark Beuving.
+The good folks at the Patheos Book Club asked me to review Francis Chan’s book, Multiply, co-authored with Mark Beuving.
 And I agreed.

-I read your blog from yesterday . . . just curious.
-Would Francis Chan be one of those guys?
-I realize that you probably wouldn’t be able to tell me, but I’m curious about your thoughts on him since it seems like a lot of his views have shifted recently (and dramatically).
-I’m sure you’ve been an influence . . .
+I’m curious about your thoughts on him [Francis Chan] since it seems like a lot of his views have shifted recently (and dramatically).
+I’m sure you’ve been an influence.